-We’ll start with B2B email marketing examples from the top of the funnel and work our way down to help you increase engagement and deliver better results for your email marketing strategy.
+We’ll start with B2B email marketing examples from the top of the funnel and work our way through the entire customer journey to help you increase engagement and deliver better results from your email marketing strategy.

 1. Welcome email template

 Example provided by Buffer

 First impressions count.
 A lot.
 Therefore, if a subscriber signs up to something, whether it is to receive future blog posts or a series of email tips, it makes sense to thank them and welcome them.
 By doing nothing, you make it difficult to create a strong impression.
 When you sign up on their web form, Buffer's welcome email includes links to their support email address and a link to their Twitter profile.
 Simple yet effective!